cpplibv/libv/LIBV-TODO.md

-libv.gl: use mdspan for image updates instead of raw loops libv.gl: glReadBuffer and glDrawBuffer | not urgent as the defaults are correct libv.gl: learn glPixelStore / implement
+libv.gl: use mdspan for image updates instead of raw loops libv.gl: glReadBuffer and glDrawBuffer | not urgent as the defaults are correct libv.gl: learn glPixelStore / implement libv.gl: glsl preprocessor support for "#pragma vertex" and "#pragma fragment" to auto split files, useful for small test and debug shaders

 libv.glr: texture, do not store the whole image, only have pending chunks, this will get rid of a lot of memcopy nightmare libv.glr: optimize every remote resource with head access